atom/github/docs/feature-requests/006-pull-request-reviewer-flow.md

 2. Clicking "add comment" icon on the gutter

 #### 3. Submit a review
-- The only way to submit a review within Atom is by using the "Submit review" button in the Pending Review tab.
+The only way to submit a review within Atom is by using the "Submit review" button in the Pending Review tab.
+After publishing the review, the Pending Review tab will be destroyed.
+User will be led back to the All Reviews tab, which will immediately reflect the just published review.

+## 🤯 Components Explanation

 ### "All Reviews" tab